 Then think about your group’s ability to use technology.
 Some people are always going to be most comfortable with a phone call.
 Others would prefer that you not try to call them as they go about their busy day, but would be happy to listen to a voicemail when it’s convenient for them, or read a text message.
 Others are firmly rooted in their email inboxes, and that will always be the best way for you to capture their attention.

-• How often do you need to communicate with the group as a whole?
+If you have a group that might be a combination of these, then using a tool that allows you to communicate effectively and efficiently across all of those channels would be best.
+We have to say here in full disclosure that CallingPost is such a tool, and we think we’re the best at the best price.
+Please explore us more, if you’re not currently a customer. - How often do you need to communicate with the group as a whole?
 You might have a very short season in which to make a difference.
 Or you might need to manage a project that goes on for a year or more.
 What is the right amount of communication?
 How many messages—by whatever channel—will inspire, versus turn the group off?
 How often do you need to communicate with the group in order to be successful overall?
 It’s your group, and it’s your timeline.
 Consider carefully what will generate the results you want and produce the utmost engagement.

-• How much time do members have to participate in the group?
+- How much time do members have to participate in the group?
 Respect for everyone’s time is critical, whether this is an important project inside your organization, or a totally volunteer effort.
 Does your group want to hear detailed stories, or do they want brief updates and requests?
 Will they have the time to read or listen to long messages, or would shorter be best?
 Sometimes even people who have little time but are well invested would love reading a long-ish email telling a story about the triumph of someone they helped, or someone who really needs support.
 It really is about the personalities and life circumstances of your group members, and you may not have that much upfront time to learn that much about them.
 As you think about your new or existing team, consider its members potential time constraints and priorities.
 Craft your messages with that in mind.

 You are just one person, although undoubtedly powerful.
 If you equip yourself with the tools to help you lead and communicate efficiently and effectively, you will be able to achieve your group’s goals and maintain a life balance that serves you.